-RESPA rules also prohibit a lender from changing its fees and require that the final HUD-1 fees be close to most initially estimated fees.
+TRID rules also prohibit a lender from changing its fees, without a valid changed circumstance, and require that the final Closing Disclosure fees be close to most initially estimated fees.

 Even if the FHA doesn’t say how much you can receive back at closing, it won’t allow you to receive more than you put into the transaction.
 Usually, FHA buyers must provide a down payment and cover closing costs which comes to around 6% of the total price.

 You can expect a cashback computed from the difference between the total amount you were asked to contribute and the actual charges paid out during closing.

 The length of time between the estimated closing date and the actual closing date impacts the amount you receive back.
 If you close later than expected, you will owe more in prepaid mortgage interest and property taxes, which will lower your refund or cashback.

 If you want to know more about cash-backs on your FHA loan, our cashback experts will use their experience and expertise to offer advice and guidance throughout the home buying process.

 Reach out today by giving us a call or sending us a message on our website for a free consultation.

 NMLS 191342 (www.nmlsconsumeraccess.org) For Licensing Information, go to: www.nmlsconsumeraccess.org